Please complete above referral and email to firstname.lastname@example.org.

 Four Points staff works with our parents to ensure that they have all of the resources they need to become stable and successful.
 Staff meets with parents to identify any needs that are not being met and through providing brochures, making contact with resources, and sending referrals, staff assists parents in obtaining the resources they are in need of.
 Staff also works with the parents on meeting case plan goals for reunification during resource meetings.
 Common resources provided are: low income housing, public transportation, discount food programs and food banks, enrichment classes, and emergency shelters.

-Certified Four Points staff conducts oral screens on parents either prior to visits or on suspicion of intoxication.
-Positive specimens are forwarded to a testing lab for further confirmation.
+Certified Four Points staff conducts oral, urine, or hair follicle screens on parents either prior to visits, at the request of the case manager, or on suspicion of intoxication.
+Specimens are forwarded to a testing lab for further confirmation.
 Screens are normally requested by the Case Manager or in a Court Order.
-Screens are completed randomly.
-Screens are a component of ensuring safe and sober contact of all families visiting at our centers.
+Screens are completed randomly or at intervals requested by the case manager.
+Drug screens are a component of ensuring safe and sober contact of all families visiting at our centers.
 Parents who do have positive screens are provided with resources for local substance abuse help such as rehabilitation, counseling, and support groups.
-This is a limited resource and is only offered to families participating in visitation.
+This service requires a service authorization from the case manager and can be completed whether or not the individual has a visitation case with us.

 Parent Aide Services